Kate & Thomas: Little Henri, Featured on Ivory Tribe

 We wanted to have the ceremony and reception at a café, as we were looking for a venue that was relaxed and not traditional.
 We live locally to Little Henri and often go there for breakfast, it was the perfect space.

-Every detail of styling was a reflection of us; vintage style rugs on the ground similar to what we have in our own house, bright flowers in hanging pots to match the wedding gown and wooden signage around the venue with the theme ‘Love is Love’ to show our support of marriage equality (just days before the postal vote results).
+Every detail of styling was a reflection of us; vintage style outdoor rugs on the ground similar to what we have in our own house, bright flowers in hanging pots to match the wedding gown and wooden signage around the venue with the theme ‘Love is Love’ to show our support of marriage equality (just days before the postal vote results).
 In the center of the venue, we had a massive grazing table full of our favourite cheeses, put together by my talented friend behind Lazy Graze.
 Our take home gifts were amazing wagon wheels (a favourite treat as a child), made by Zoe Konnikos from Off The Wagon.
 I am obsessed with Fairy Lights and ivy green walls, so Little Henri provided the perfect setting.

 My dress was the limited edition Havana Gown by Suzanne Harward.
 I stumbled across the dress just weeks before the wedding and couldn’t get it out of my mind.
 With the help of the incredible girls at Suzanne Harward, we were able to turn around the dress in time for the wedding.
 I am absolutely in love with the dress, it was perfect.